enokseth/Nautilus-Pictures-Renamer/README.md

 # Nautilus-Pictures-Renamer

-## Rename pictures recursilvly with right click
+## Rename Pictures Recursively with Right Click

 1. Clone the GitHub repository to your local directory: